ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>Showers and thunderstorms.
+         <h3>Overnight</h3>A chance of rain showers.
 Cloudy, with a low around 64.
-East wind 10 to 14 mph, with gusts as high as 25 mph.
+East wind around 9 mph, with gusts as high as 23 mph.
 Chance of precipitation
-         is 40%.<br></div>
+         is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">